-- b Return to Equipment Settings (Advanced). - 24 The Pre Train Dragger distance defines the amount of space in front of a train in which a detected dragger alarm is assigned to the first axle rather than as a pre-train alarm.
-To change the Pre Train Dragger Distance: - a Select Pre Train Dragger Dist from the Equipment Settings (Advanced) menu.
-This prompt appears.
+- b Return to Equipment Settings (Advanced). - 22 The Pre Train Dragger distance defines the amount of space in front of a train in which a detected dragger alarm is assigned to the first axle rather than as a pre-train alarm.
+To change the Pre Train Dragger Distance:

+a Select Pre Train Dragger Dist from the Equipment Settings (Advanced) menu.

 '''

 Pre Train Dragger Dist equipment setting (default = 0 ft)

-Enter a value from 0 and 999:
+Enter a value from 0 and 15:

 '''